 2.2.2.
 Estimation of the measurement uncertainties in Yield Strength

-In order to calculate the measurement uncertainty of the Yield Strain, the same procedure is followed as for the ultimate tensile strength, however, the force used for the calculations is the obtained Yield Strain from the Bluehill® software during the testing.
+In order to calculate the measurement uncertainty of the Yield Strain, the same procedure is the same as the ultimate tensile strength.
+However, the force used for the calculations is the Yield force instead, obtained from the Bluehill® software during the testing.

 Results